 - U.S. District Court, Western District of Kentucky, 2010

 - U.S. District Court, Eastern District of Kentucky, 2012

 - U.S. Court of Appeals, Sixth Circuit, 2016

 - U.S. District Court, Southern District of West Virginia, 2011

 - U.S. District Court, Northern District of West Virginia, 2011

-Danielle focuses her practice primarily in the areas of medical malpractice, nursing home litigation and professional liability defense.
-She is also experienced in handling the defense of employment, trucking liability, products liability, premises liability, workers compensation, and retail and hospitality matters.
+Danielle focuses her practice on the defense of business owners, employers and individuals facing general liability, professional negligence, and employment claims.
+Her practice areas include employment, medical malpractice, nursing home litigation, and professional liability defense.
+She is also experienced in handling the defense of trucking liability, products liability, premises liability, workers’ compensation, and retail and hospitality matters.

 Honors & Recognitions

 Recognized as a Rising Star by Kentucky Super Lawyers Magazine